The 3-Pronged Framework for Measuring (and Adapting to) Change in Retail

 We also looked at returning customers during the same time period.

 As you can see in the graph below, this brand had a strong decline in returning sales volume during COVID.
 Average order value and average spend per product dropped as well, whereas the last order discount percentage increased by more than twofold.

-The movement of these metrics tells us that this brand is using discounting as a means of stimulating customer behaviour.
+The movement of these metrics tells us that this brand is using discounting as a means of stimulating customer behavior.
 One of the questions this brand might ask in response to these insights is: Which customers are engaging with your brand as a result of these discounts?
-Is discounting actually driving buying behaviour that will benefit your brand in the long term?
+Is discounting actually driving buying behavior that will benefit your brand in the long term?

 We strove to answer those questions by next looking at the household income of this returning segment of customers.